Lucho-A/Auditing-COBIT-2019/README.md

-# COBIT2019---Database-Resources
+# COBIT (2019) - Database & Resources

-MySQL schema dumping with the high level descripiton of COBIT2019 Governance and Management Objectives database, and some others resources.
+MySQL schema dumping with the high level descripiton of COBIT (2019) Governance and Management Objectives information, and some others resources.